Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Jasper feels wilder than Banff, partly because it's larger and less developed.
 The park was established in 1907 as a "forest park" to protect the headwaters of major rivers, not initially for tourism.
 The tourism part was a happy accident.

 We made quick stops at two final wonders.
 Tangle Creek Falls is a multi-tiered cascade you can literally walk behind.
 The mist felt like a cold slap, a welcome wake-up.
 Then came the Stutfield Glacier, a hanging glacier that looks like a frozen waterfall.
-It's named for a British mountaineer who never actually visited it—his friends on the 1924 Alpine Club of Canada expedition named it in his honor, which is the mountaineering equivalent of a really thoughtful postcard.
+It was named in 1899 by explorer J. Norman Collie for his climbing companion Hugh Stutfield.
+Unlike many namesake peaks, Stutfield actually hiked these valleys.
+In their jointly authored 1903 book, Climbs and Exploration in the Canadian Rockies, Stutfield and Collie became the first to document the vast extent of the Columbia Icefield, effectively putting this frozen behemoth on the map for future generations of mountaineers.

 Tangle Creek Falls, Icefields Parkway, Jasper